 Recipe Suggestions of the Week

 This light and colorful dish is a great option during this challenge and beyond.
 As you may have discovered, quinoa is a very versatile grain (although it is technically a seed) and can be used in a wide variety of recipes.
 Filled with protein, vitamins, minerals, and fiber, it tends to be a healthier (and lighter) option than your everyday rice.
-When eaten with a rainbow of freshly sautéed veggies, you will gladly enjoy the anti-aging, antioxidant, anti-inflammatory benefits this delicious dish offers.
+When eaten with a rainbow of freshly sautéed veggies, you will gladly enjoy the anti-aging, antioxidant, and anti-inflammatory benefits this delicious dish offers.
 Click here for the full recipe.

 Looking to jazz up your ordinary kale sauté?
 This tasty recipe includes some creamy tahini to give it a little more bulk, flavor, and nutrients, along with the healing power of turmeric to give it a beautiful golden color.
 This is recipe is a wonderful side dish option, although thanks to the protein-rich tahini, it can be a light and healthy dinnertime meal all in itself.
 Click here for the full recipe.

 If you are missing your cold, raw smoothies during this challenge, you may want to try this healthy alternative.
 This unique smoothie recipe uses steamed sweet potatoes, along with some tasty additions such as coconut water, dates, chia seeds, cinnamon, ginger, and cacao nibs.
 Together this nutrient-rich smoothie offers an energizing way to start your day, while still being warm, well-spiced, and easy to digest.
 Click here for the full recipe.